ow2-proactive/ai-examples/machine-learning/logistic-regression/README.md

 python train.py
 ```

-This will preprocess the training data, train the model, evaluate it on the validation set, and save the model in the `models/` directory.
+This script preprocesses the training data, trains the model, evaluates it on the validation set, and saves the model in the `models/` directory.

 ### Evaluating the Model

-To evaluate the saved model on the test dataset, run:
+To evaluate the saved model on the test dataset, execute:

 ```bash
 python eval.py
 ```

-This loads the trained model, preprocesses the test data, makes predictions, and saves those predictions in the `predictions/` directory as `logistic_regression.txt`.
+This script loads the trained model, preprocesses the test data, makes predictions, and saves those predictions in the `predictions/` directory as `logistic_regression.txt`.

 ## Notes

-- Make sure the CIFAR-10 CSV dataset are in the `dataset/cifar10-csv/` directory before running the scripts.
+- Ensure the CIFAR-10 CSV dataset are properly placed in the `dataset/cifar10-csv/` directory before running the scripts.
-- If your CSV files contain header rows, adjust the `header` parameter in the `pd.read_csv()` function in the scripts accordingly.
+- Adjust the `header` parameter in the `pd.read_csv()` function within the scripts as necessary, depending on whether your CSV files include header rows.